Personal Power is a month-long transformation program by Tony Robbins.

 And it was one of the very first self-help products I got into.
 And the first one that “wowed” me.

-Back then I thought that “Personal Power 2” was the Sistine Chapel of self-help products.
+Back then I thought that “Personal Power 2” was the Sistine Chapel of self-help products and nothing I had encountered up to that point held a candle to it.

 You will feel energized as you’ve never felt before at the end of the month.